camilasbraz/BirthdayParadox/README.md

 The final math would be 1 - 365!/(345! * 365^20), which is 41,1%

+Wolfram has a tool that easily allows you to calculate this probability: https://www.wolframalpha.com/input?i=birthday+problem+calculator

 ### Implementation in R, Julia and Python
 This can be easily implement in many programming languages.
 To practice a bit, I implemented in R, Julia and python!
 The codes are avilable in this repository, each one of them solves the ptoblem in a differnt way.
 R and python calculates the probability and Julia simulates the situations to get the probabilities.